-Pay gaps show differences between the average pay of BAME and Non-BAME employees, hence do not take into account seniority or specific roles.
-As such, a pay gap should not be confused with unequal pay, which deals with pay differences between BAME and Non-BAME employees doing the same job or work of equal value.
+Pay gaps show differences between the average pay of Ethnic minority and White employees, hence do not take into account seniority or specific roles.
+As such, a pay gap should not be confused with unequal pay, which deals with pay differences between Ethnic minority and White employees doing the same job or work of equal value.

 Both hourly and bonus pay gaps are largely driven by the ethnic distribution of our workforce.
-This is evident in the composition in the four pay quartiles, where BAME representation is higher in the lower quartiles, as opposed to the upper quartiles, which impacts average hourly and bonus pay figures.
+This is evident in the composition in the four pay quartiles, where Ethnic minority representation is higher in the lower quartiles, as opposed to the upper quartiles, which impacts average hourly and bonus pay figures.

-BAME refers to employees who identify themselves as either 'Black', 'Asian', 'Mixed' or 'Other'.
-Non-BAME refers to employees who identify themselves as either 'White British', 'White Irish' or 'White Other'.
-Hourly pay gap statistics show percentage difference in average hourly pay between all full pay relevant BAME and Non-BAME employees working at the Society as at 5 April 2021.
-Pay quartile statistics shows the ethnicity distribution across the four quartiles of the workforce based on hourly pay as at 5 April 2021.
-Bonus pay gap statistics show the percentage difference in average bonus pay made during the 12 month period to 5 April 2021 to all relevant BAME and Non-BAME employees working at the Society as at 5 April 2021.
+Ethnic minority refers to employees who identify themselves as either 'Black', 'Asian', 'Mixed' or 'Other'.
+White refers to employees who identify themselves as either 'White British', 'White Irish' or 'White Other'.
+Hourly pay gap statistics show percentage difference in average hourly pay between all full pay relevant Ethnic minority and White employees working at the Society as at 5 April 2022.
+Pay quartile statistics shows the ethnicity distribution across the four quartiles of the workforce based on hourly pay as at 5 April 2022.
+Bonus pay gap statistics show the percentage difference in average bonus pay made during the 12 month period to 5 April 2022 to all relevant Ethnic minority and White employees working at the Society as at 5 April 2022.